Medically reviewed by Drugs.com. Last updated on Mar 1, 2021.

 Urinalysis: Presence of RBC's and hyaline casts in urine.

-In addition to the adverse laboratory changes listed above for Unasyn, agranulocytosis has been reported during therapy with penicillins.
-All of these reactions are usually reversible on discontinuation of therapy and are believed to be hypersensitivity phenomena.
-Some individuals have developed positive direct Coombs Tests during treatment with Unasyn, as with other beta-lactam antibiotics.
+Hemolytic anemia, thrombocytopenic purpura, and agranulocytosis have been reported.
+These reactions are usually reversible on discontinuation of therapy and are believed to be hypersensitivity phenomena.
+Some individuals have developed positive direct Coombs Tests during treatment with Unasyn, as with other beta-lactam antibacterials.

 Neurological adverse reactions, including convulsions, may occur with the attainment of high CSF levels of beta-lactams.
 Ampicillin may be removed from circulation by hemodialysis.
 The molecular weight, degree of protein binding and pharmacokinetics profile of sulbactam suggest that this compound may also be removed by hemodialysis.